nodejs/node-eps/xxx-package-json-esm-flag.md

 ## 1. Background

-This proposal specifies the `"module"` property in the package.json, building on the previous work in the
-[In Defense of Dot JS](https://github.com/dherman/defense-of-dot-js/blob/master/proposal.md) proposal (DDJS), as well as many other discussions.
+This proposal specifies an `"esm"` flag in the package.json, building on the previous work in the interop space including [In Defense of Dot JS](https://github.com/dherman/defense-of-dot-js/blob/master/proposal.md) proposal (DDJS), as well as many other discussions.

-Instead of supporting the additional `"modules"` and `"modules.root"` properties from that proposal, this proposal aims to adjust the handling of `"module"` slightly so that it is the only property supported.
+Instead of supporting a `"module"` property or other mechanism, this proposal simply suggests an `"esm": true` flag in a package.json.

 A draft specification of the NodeJS module resolution algorithm with this adjustment is included in section 5.
 Draft Specification.